 The asset representations reviewer will review 60-day-plus delinquent assets for compliance with the applicable representations and warranties in the related underlying transaction agreements in accordance with the procedures set forth in the asset representations review agreement.
 If a prior review has been conducted, the asset representations reviewer may use any information that was obtained in and findings of the prior review to assist in the current review.
 The review procedures were designed to determine whether a receivable under review was not in compliance with the representations and warranties made about it in the transaction documents at the relevant time, which is usually at origination of the receivable or as of the addition cutoff date for the related credit card account.
-The review is not designed to determine why the obligor is delinquent or the creditworthiness of the obligor.
 The review is not designed to determine whether the receivable was serviced in compliance with the transfer and servicing agreement after the cutoff date.
 The review is not designed to establish cause, materiality or recourse for any non-compliance.
-The review is not designed to determine whether JPMorgan Chase Bank's origination or underwriting policies and procedures are adequate, reasonable or prudent.
+The review is not designed to determine whether the review is not designed to determine whether a provide the determine whether JPMorgan Chase Bank's origination or underwriting policies and procedures are adequate, reasonable or prudent.